kitswas/fdroid-metrics-dashboard/etl/README.md

-# python-template
+# F-Droid Metrics ETL

-A template for Python projects.
+Extract, Transform, and Load F-Droid metrics data for analysis.
-Includes basic project structure, a test suite, a code formatter and linter, and a dependency manager.
+Includes data collection tools and an interactive dashboard for visualization.

 ## How to use